quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frames contain the following fields:

-Sender's Destination Connection ID Sequence Number:
+Destination Connection ID Sequence Number:
-: The sequence number of the Destination Connection ID used by the sender of this frame to send packets over the path to abandon.
+: The sequence number of the Destination Connection ID used by the receiver of the frame to send packets over the path to abandon.

 Error Code:
 : A variable-length integer that indicates the reason for abandoning